Sepulven/webserv/README.md

 Every utils file starts with ```___``` and ends with ```utils``` followed by its extension for better identification.

+> [!NOTE]
+> If you find any issues or have suggestions for improvements, or question feel free to open an issue or send an email.

 ## If I want to build a webserv in C++98 how should I begin?

-First understanding the basis of a client and a server is a good start.
+First, understanding the basis of a client and a server is a good start.
-Next how the HTTP request and response cycle works.
+Next, how the HTTP request and response cycle works.
-After that how file descriptors can be used as web sockets.
+After that, how file descriptors can be used as web sockets.
-Then how to syncronize fd's events with epoll or any of its variants.
+Then, how to syncronize fd's events with epoll or any of its variants.
 Finally, use all of the tools C++98 has to give to manage the requests and responses, you're going to see that it is pretty much managing I/O operation with file descriptors.